nightscout/nightscout.github.io/docs/index.md

 ## How Much Does It Cost?

+The developers recommend paid support for high quality, reliable, consistent service.
 Classic DIY Nightscout requires accounts at three companies: GitHub, MongoDB, and Heroku.
 All three of which will demand some sort of maintenance and will generate sales and warning emails over the course of the years.
 DIY Nightscout is unfortunately not set it and forget it and will require upgrades